Next.js Prompt Injection: How to Protect Your AI Features (Vercel AI SDK Included)

 }

-// Safe — proceed with the OpenAI call
+// Cleared.
+Proceed with the OpenAI call.

 const response = await openai.chat.completions.create({